 Inventory is accounted for with the FIFO, LIFO, and weighted average methods.
 Meanwhile, the value of stock is pegged at whatever is lower, acquisition cost or market price.

 How do I know when to replenish stock and inventory?

 Stock and inventory replenishment is a crucial part of supply chain management.
 There are tools and calculations, such as the reorder point formula that can help you make healthy inventory decisions.
-However, since inventory management takes up a lot of time, many brands outsource fulfillment to a tech-enabled 3PL like ShipBob, which offers insights and data to save time on managing inventory while performing all fulfillment services as well.
+However, since inventory management takes up a lot of time, many brands outsource fulfilment to a tech-enabled 3PL like ShipBob, which offers insights and data to save time on managing inventory while performing all fulfilment services as well.

 What are inventory management tools?

 Inventory management tools are used to complement a brand’s logistics operations.
 By implementing inventory technology and automation, online brands can expand their logistics network while tracking inventory in real time.
 This provides brands full visibility into current inventory data without the need to be involved in the day-to-day operations.